Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - Insert/Upsert: `src/services/watchlistService.js:57` uses `upsert([{ user_id, symbol }], { onConflict: "user_id,symbol" })` to avoid duplicates
 - Load: `src/services/watchlistService.js:39` selects rows for the authenticated user, and `src/store/useBaseMarketStore.js:191` loads symbols into the in-memory set
-- UI: The RSI Tracker’s Watchlist mode reads from the store; on component mount, it now calls `loadWatchlist()` when a user is present
+- UI: The RSI Tracker's Watchlist mode reads from the store; on component mount, it now calls `loadWatchlist()` when a user is present

-If “watchlist items are not getting stored in Supabase,” most often the `watchlist` table or its unique constraint/policies are missing.
+If "watchlist items are not getting stored in Supabase," most often the `watchlist` table or its unique constraint/policies are missing.

 ### Quick Fix Checklist
 - Ensure `supabase_watchlist_table.sql` has been executed in your project